How does digital banking personalization work?

 The three levels of banking personalization

 Not all personalization is created equal.
-Banks operate at different levels of sophistication.
+Banks operate at three distinct levels:

 Research from the Financial Brand shows that only 14% of banks have achieved predictive personalization at scale.
 The rest are stuck at level one or two, leaving massive value on the table.